sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-upload-logs/cp-mobile-dev-kit-upload-logs.md

     ![MDK](img-3.2.png)
     ![MDK](img-3.3.png)

-3. You can send activity logs to SAP Mobile Services or change the log level to other options, for example, Warning, Info, Debug, or Trace to collect more details.
+3. Send activity logs to SAP Mobile Services or change the log level to other options, for example, Warning, Info, Debug, or Trace to collect more details.
 When the log level is set to `Trace`, two new options **Tracing Categories** and **OData Tracing** appear on the activity log page.

     * **Tracing Categories** allow you to select one or more tracing categories (to capture information about any MDK action, binding, on-boarding, push etc.).
     * **OData Tracing** captures tracing on OData operations, such as `uploadOfflineOData`, read, etc.